-Four-year-old Omar Salem lies in a hospital bed, his tiny body covered in scars.
+Four-year-old Omar Salem lies in a hospital bed, his tiny body covered in scars, he is traumatised.
 One freshly healed wound traces its way down the full length of his torso, serving as a permanent reminder of the day he almost died.
 Report by Guy Hubbard.
 BENGHAZI, Libya, 24 OCTOBER 2011.

 VIDEO: UNICEF correspondent Guy Hubbard reports on the organization’s effort to assist children affected by the conflict in Libya.